The away section at the Red Bull Arena is located in the south-east corner of the stadium, offering an excellent view of the action.

 When did RB Leipzig move to the Red Bull Arena?

-In July 2009, Red Bull took over the license of the small SSV Markranstädt team, who were immediately renamed RasenBallsport Leipzig (RB Leipzig).
+In July 2009, Red Bull acquired the license of the small SSV Markranstädt team, who were immediately renamed RasenBallsport Leipzig (RB Leipzig).

-This effectively new club immediately asked to move into the Zentralstadion and did so in March 2010, as the name was renamed the Red Bull Arena.
+This new club immediately asked to move into the Zentralstadion and did so in March 2010, as the name was changed to the Red Bull Arena.

 The roof of the stadium was also designed to make maximum noise for fans on matchday, with the floodlights integrated into the roof as well.

-Outside the stadium, there has been a real push to make sure greenery and the plant life have not been neglected.
+Outside the stadium, concerted efforts have been made to ensure greenery and plant life have not been neglected.

 Red Bull Arena: 2006 World Cup and Euro 2024 host stadium

 The Red Bull Arena is one of the more modern stadia in Germany, and has been used by the German national team on a few occasions.
-It was one of the venues chosen to host games at the 2006 FIFA World Cup, hosting five games in total.
+It was one of the venues chosen to host games at the 2006 FIFA World Cup, hosting a total of five games.

-It asw also one of the stadia that was chosen to host games at the European Championships in the summer of 2024.
-The stadium played hosts to three group matches and one Round of 16 clash.
+It was also one of the stadia that was chosen to host games at the European Championships in the summer of 2024.
+The stadium hosted three group matches and one Round of 16 clash.

 Tickets for the stadium tour of the Red Bull Arena are available to purchase at the stadium and online.